jai-naidu/CV/README.md

 t-SNE Modification

 I also had some time to learn about the t-SNE algorithm; a dimensionality reduction algorithm which maps multi-dimensional datasets to lower dimension (2D) visualizations.
 The intention of ths project was to modify/reimplment it with a different distance metric developed by the lab I  was working in.
-This involved the actual reimplentation and the development of my understanding of stochastic neighbor embedding.
+This involved the actual reimplentation of the algorithm and the development of my understanding of stochastic neighbor embedding.

 # Software Developer Intern - Accolade Inc. (NASDAQ: ACCD)
 -code unavailable-